garrigoose/Trivia-Night/README.md

  Warning - many seemingly simple games end up being much more complex than you might think!

  ### &#x1F535; Stretch Goals (Not Mandatory):
 Add an API to your project!
-If you would like to make an App that performs an API/AJAX call instead of having a game function, you may send in a proposal with your idea to your squad leaders.
+If you would like to make an App that performs an API call instead of having a game function, you may send in a proposal with your idea to your squad leaders.
 All of the main project requirements (HTML, CSS, & JS files, daily commits, clean, working code) will still be applied.
 You may use any free API that you would like.
 Here is a good list of [Free Apis](https://github.com/toddmotto/public-apis)

 ## Requirements

 ### Project Proposal

-Create an issue in this repo using the [**Project Proposal** issue template](https://git.generalassemb.ly/SEIR-1130/project-1/issues/new?assignees=&labels=&template=proposal.md&title=Your+Name+-+Your+Squad+Lead) and submit it before the proposal submission deadline.
+Create an issue in this repo using the [**Project Proposal** issue template](../../../project-1/issues/new?assignees=&labels=&template=proposal.md&title=Your+Name+-+Your+Squad+Lead) and submit it before the proposal submission deadline.
 Make sure you complete **all of the prompts**.
 Use the example proposal found [here](project_proposal_example.md) as a guide.

 Your proposal will be reviewed by your squad lead who will communicate feedback with you directly.